spray/twirl/README.rst

 Feedback and contributions to the project, no matter what kind, are always very welcome.
 However, patches can only be accepted from their original author.
-Along with any patches, please state that the patch is your original work and that you license the work to the sbt-revolver project under the project’s open source license.
+Along with any patches, please state that the patch is your original work and that you license the work to the twirl project under the project’s open source license.

 .. _`Play Framework`: http://www.playframework.org/